CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/03 - Data Enrichment.md

     > **Let's use Copilot to remove empty rows.**

-11. Similarly, paste the prompt below in Copilot and click on the **send** icon.
+11. Similarly, paste the following prompt in the Copilot chat box and click on the **Send** button.

     ```
     Remove empty rows from GrossRevenue and NetRevenue columns.